wikimedia/operations-puppet-cdh4/README.md

 git commit -m 'Adding modules/cdh4 as a git submodule.'
 ```

-This has only been tested on Ubuntu 12.04 LTS.
-But, since Cloudera keeps their package names consistent between Linuxes, I don't see any reason why this wouldn't work on any Linux that has Cloudera Packages available.
-The ```cdh4::apt_source``` will make the packages available from Cloudera's apt repository.
-If you are installing on a different Linux, then you'll need to make sure that the packages are available somehow.
+The ```cdh4::apt_source``` class will make the packages available from Cloudera's
+apt repository.
+If you are installing on a different Linux, then you'll need
+to make sure that the packages are available somehow.

 # Usage